 MRC Final Review – 11.30.22

+DEIA Statement

+The SRC is committed to viewing these recommendations through a Diversity Equity, Inclusion, and Accessibility (DEIA) lens and works to promote equity in and access to employment resources through these recommendations.
+We believe that MRC is committed to promoting DEIA in its work and practices and expect that DEIA principles will center their work on these recommendations.

 Recommendation FY23-1: Develop SRC orientation materials focused on understanding the role of the SRC and the basics of vocational rehabilitation.